mmamaev/timeboard/doc/source/making_a_timeboard.rst

 The first element of `structure` is a list of values - a pattern.
 Therefore in the first span workshifts coincide with base units and receive labels from the pattern.

 However, unlike the use of pattern directly in `layout` parameter of :py:class:`.Timeboard`, the first workshift of the span does not necessarily receive the first label of the pattern.
 If the span has a left dangle, the pattern starts with a shadow run through the length of the dangle.
 Only after that, it begins yielding labels for workshifts of the span.
-This approach can be viewed as if the dangle was attached to the first span to form the complete calendar period (in this example, a complete week) and then the pattern was applied to the whole period but only those results (assigned labels) are retained that fall within the span.
+This approach can be viewed as if the dangle was attached to the first span to form the complete calendar period (in this example, a complete week) and then the pattern was applied from the start of the period but only those results (assigned labels) are retained that fall within the span.
 In this way, the workshift of October 1 receives the seventh label from the pattern, which is 0, after the first six labels have been shadow-assigned to the base units of the dangle.

-The second span, a full week of October 2-8, should be treated with the second element of `structure`.
-However, there is no second element and `structure` is consequently reenacted in cycles meaning that each span is treated with the first and the only element of the structure.
+The second span, a full week of October 2-8, is to be treated with the second element of `structure`.
+However, there is no second element.
+Consequently, `structure` is reenacted in cycles meaning that each span is treated with the first and the only element of the structure.

 An interior span, such as the second span of this example, cannot have dangles.
 Therefore, the seven labels of the pattern are assigned in order to the seven workshifts of the second span.